rikunert/rikunert.github.io/_posts/2017-09-13-election-LSA.md

 td.mat.lsa <- lw_bintf(td.mat) * gw_gfidf(td.mat)  # weighting: global frequency * inverse document frequency
 lsaSpace <- lsa(td.mat.lsa, dims = 10)  # create LSA space
 ```
+## Interactive 3D Scatter Plot in R using plotly

 And so we are ready for some 3D scatter plot action.
 I want the user to be able to hover the cursor over a data point and see which paragraph it is, i.e. directly read the text.
 Because `plotly` does not implement line breaks, I have to do it myself.